FACTBOX-Astra-Oxford vaccine: what's been said about dosage and efficacy | Health

 The vaccine can be 80% effective when there are three months between shots, an official involved in approving the vaccine in Britain said at a briefing, higher than the average that the developers themselves had found.
 Later in the same briefing, a British scientist involved in the approval of the vaccine said one dose of the vaccine is around 70% effective after 21 days and before the second dose is given.

 Wei Shen Lim, chair for COVID-19 immunisation of the Joint Committee on Vaccination and Immunisation, said the data for that finding was shared with the regulator, but was not "entirely in the public domain".
-(Compiled by Josephine Mason; Editing by Jan Harvey)
+INDIA REGULATOR

+DOSAGE The Drugs Controller General of India, V.G.
+Somani, who heads the Central Drugs Standards Control Organisation, approved a full two-dose regimen.

+In announcing the approval on Jan.
+3, Somani did not clarify the intervals between shots.
+Sources told Reuters the doses would be given four weeks apart.
+EFFICACY